Italy migrant tragedy death toll over 60; dozens missing

 “The resulting loss of life of innocent migrants is a tragedy,” she said in a tweet.

-Nicole Winfield in Rome and Renata Brito in Barcelona, Spain contributed to this report.
+Nicole Winfield in Rome; Renata Brito in Barcelona, Spain; and Munir Ahmed in Islamabad contributed to this report.

 Follow AP's coverage of migration issues at https://apnews.com/hub/migration

-Note: This story has been edited to correct the last name of Italy's interior minister.